-Courses may be dropped through the first week of the term by filling out a Registration & Change form and turning it in to the Student Services desk.
-For registration concerns, please call Student Services (503) 842-8222 ext.1100.
+Courses may be dropped through the first week of classes by following the steps outlined above in the section 'Dropping Courses During Registration,' or by filling out a Registration & Change form available from Student Services.
+For registration concerns, call Student Services (503) 842-8222 ext.
+1100.